ivanlis/yellow_dog_predictor/README.md

 ## License

+Released under the terms of the 3-clause BSD license.
+See COPYING.txt.

 ## References

 1. D. Jurafsky, J. Martin.
 Speech and language processing.
 Draft of August 7, 2018.
 Chapter 3.